whiplashomega/elthelas2/data/spellsv2/draconic-transformation.md

 **Breath Weapon.** When you cast this spell, and as a bonus action on subsequent turns for the duration, you can exhale shimmering energy in a 12m cone.
 Each creature in that area must make a Dexterity saving throw, taking 6d8 force damage on a failed save, or half as much damage on a successful one.

-**Wings.** Incorporeal wings sprout from your back, giving you a flying speed of 60 feet.
+**Wings.** Incorporeal wings sprout from your back, giving you a flying speed of 12m.